-This study investigates damage distribution characteristics after the 2007 Niigataken Chuetsu-oki, Japan, earthquake.
+ABSTRACT: This study investigates the damage distribution of buried pipes due to recent earthquakes in Japan.
 First, various damage datasets, e.g. water pipes, low-pressure gas pipes, mid-pressure gas pipes, sewage lines, collapsed houses, liquefaction occurrences, are integrated on Geographic Information System (GIS).
 Using the datasets, spatial distribution of damages is investigated with respect to geomorphological land classification and altitude.
 Then, the damage ratios of lifeline systems are compared under various conditions.
 Finally, the minimum distances among the damaged locations are measured and the spatial correlations of damages to the lifeline systems are evaluated.
 The results of this study suggest that the damage incidents to low-pressure gas pipes are often found near those to water distribution pipes.
 Hence, the interactions among functional losses of lifeline systems are expected to be taken into consideration in the restoration process after urban earthquakes.